 - Type of camera used.

 Submitting for Certification

-The log sheets and electronic files containing digital images (which can be submitted on a CD or through an internet-based delivery system, e.g., web site, Drop Box, Google Drive) can either be sent to the Program Coordinator or to one of your astronomy club officer for verification.
+The log sheets and electronic files containing digital images (which can be submitted on a CD or through an internet-based delivery system - e.g., web site, Drop Box, Google Drive, etc.) can either be sent to the Program Coordinator or to one of your astronomy club officers for verification.

 Appendix A, Quasar list